-In the below picture there are some example frequency responses of different tag designs measured on the Snoop Pro coupling element.
-The true resonance frequencies of the tags are around 2GHz, but due to the tuning effect of the plate structure, the resonance frequency has been brought down to 920 – 1020MHz.
+In the below picture, there are some example frequency responses of different tag designs measured on the Snoop Pro coupling element.
+The actual resonance frequencies of the tags are around 2GHz, but due to the tuning effect of the plate structure, the resonance frequency has been brought down to 920 – 1020MHz.

 In addition to the metal strips, also a magnetic element adjusting was implemented under the plate to pull the ends of the tag towards the Snoop Pro.
 The purpose of this is to avoid any variation due to tag placement inside the tray.
 When using near field coupling in measurements, the tag alignment needs to be accurate to avoid variation due to the test setup.

 The performance testing provided by the Tagsurance UHF production tester allows not only checking that the tags are functional, but that their performance is stable and thus quality is controlled.
-The testing is done on a frequency range of 800-1100MHz, but for high speed production testing the amount of frequencies on that range can be limited to guarantee the testing will not become the bottleneck of the process.
+The testing is done on a frequency range of 800-1100MHz, but for high-speed production testing, the number of frequencies on that range can be limited to guarantee the testing will not become the bottleneck of the process.

 The above graph shows example data of passed (green) and failed (red) tag responses from production.
 The accurately measured power threshold data is gathered from the production and can be used to analyze the process capability and to track the level of variation from day-to-day.
-Accurate variance data enables detecting any drifts immediately, to execute corrective actions even before the quality falls out of acceptance levels.
+Accurate variance data enables detecting any drifts immediately, executing corrective actions even before the quality falls out of acceptable levels.